ChristianGoueguel/ChristianGoueguel/README.md

 🔬 **What I Do**
 -  **Laser Analytical Spectroscopy:** Innovating methods for spectrochemical analysis.
--  **Data Analysis:** Developing chemometric and machine learning models for accurate spectral interpretation.
+-  **Data Analysis:** Developing chemometric and machine learning models for accurate spectral interpretation and quantitative analysis.
 -  **Software Development:** Building tools for spectroscopic data analysis and visualization.

 <!--